rootReb0rn/iMedic/Documentation/E-PROJECT_CLOSING.md

 5.3 IMPACTS

 By using this technique, the amount of time spent queuing in front of clinic before consulting the doctors a lot has been minimised.
-This can help to prevent traffic congestion caused by the long line in the clinic.
-The procedure of costs will also become more convenient, as patient they will no more waiting process in he medical center.
+This can help to have mini medical check-up and by having this we can prevent any serious illness to he patient and make appropriate treatment.

 6.0 TRANSITION PLAN